This article explains how the Motability Scheme can help increase your mobility after an amputation and get you back on the road. Read more below.

 “Anybody can drive my car.
 That’s because Des put an electronic left foot accelerator in using a conversion kit.
 The original accelerator is still in the car and there’s a little yellow label on the dashboard which warns the driver that the car is fitted with left foot acceleration.
 You then switch from left to right so only one of the accelerators ever works at a time.”

-Bridget has high praise for the Scheme.
 “Having always bought my cars, I was quite daunted by the responsibility of leasing a car but now I wish I’d done it years ago.
 I’d like to shout from the rooftops how great the Motability Scheme is.”

 “I was daunted by the responsibility of leasing a car but now I wish I’d done it years ago”

-Find out more about joining the Scheme by requesting a free information pack.
+Find out about the Motability Scheme

 Related articles